Oh, Jeez: Production

+A model sheet for Randy used in the episode's production.

+"Oh, Jeez" was written and directed by series co-creator Trey Parker.
+The episode was originally going to be titled "The Very First Gentleman", referencing the idea that, if Hillary Clinton won the 2016 presidential election, her husband Bill Clinton would be the First Gentleman of the United States.
+This was done since each episode of South Park is conceived, storyboarded, and worked on just less than a week before airing, and the episode was slated to air the day after the results of the election.

-This episode was originally going to be titled "The Very First Gentleman".
-However, the title and a large amount of the content was changed at the last minute to reflect the results of the 2016 United States presidential election.
+However, the title and a large amount of the content was changed at the last minute to reflect the results of the election, where Donald Trump—who is parodied on the series through Mr. Garrison—won.
 Critics seemed to believe that Trey Parker and Matt Stone had originally written the episode with the premise of Hillary Clinton winning the election, which the pair later confirmed.
+The episode's production officially wrapped 9 hours prior to its premiere.
 The original broadcast of the episode also left the first uncensored usage of the word "fucking" in the series' history.

+Analysis

+Through its short production time, author Megan R. Hill felt the episode was able to embody how shocking Trump's presidential victory was to the public; Hill also asserted that Randy's line, "We've learned that women can be anything, except for president" made for a "dark" yet "satiric" commentary from the series on Clinton losing.
+D.K.
+Johnson took the episode's swift approach at making Mr. Garrison president, and the use of online trolling to help get him there, as a commentary on the real-life effect that online trolls and "online anonymity" had on Trump's presidential victory.

 Reception

 Many of the critical reviews focused on the changes the episode had to incorporate due to the election results.
 Jesse Schedeen from IGN rated the episode an 8.5 out of 10, noting "It'll be interesting to see how much Parker and Stone's reaction to the outcome of the election fuels these final three episodes."
 Jeremy Lambert with 411 Mania rated it a 7.8 out of 10, and summarized "South Park had their work cut out for them, but I thought they handled everything as you would expect South Park to handle these things."
 Dan Caffrey with The A.V.
 Club rated it a C− and thought "It just meanders, adding more cloak and daggers to the troll storyline as the show sluggishly moves to the end of its season."